Canon 1D X vs Sony A7

 Studio photographers will appreciate that the Canon 1D X (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DX and the A7 have been discontinued, but can regularly be found used on eBay.
 The 1DX was replaced by the Canon 1DX Mark II, while the A7 was followed by the Sony A7 II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D X vs Sony A7